"Entry Inhibitors (including Fusion Inhibitors) and CCR5 Co-receptor Antagonist

 - What other drugs will affect abacavir (Ziagen)?

 What happens if I miss a dose (Ziagen)?

-Do not allow this medicine to run out completely before you get your prescription refilled.
+Do not allow your medicine to run out completely before you get your prescription refilled.
 It is important that you not stop taking abacavir once you have started.
-If you miss several doses in a row, you may have a dangerous or even fatal allergic reaction once you start taking abacavir again.
-If you stop taking abacavir for any reason, talk to your doctor before you start taking the medication again.
+If you miss several doses, you may have a dangerous or even fatal allergic reaction once you start taking this medication again.